-Following numerous critically praised recordings on the Deutsche Grammophon, BIS and Hyperion labels, Ilya Gringolts devoted himself to the chamber music of Robert Schumann from 2010 to 2011, releasing three CDs on Onyx.
-In 2013/14 his recording of Paganini’s 24 Caprices for solo violin received many outstanding reviews, and in the orchestral realm, he has released recordings of Mieczysław Weinberg’s Violin Concerto with the Warsaw Philharmonic Orchestra in 2015 as well as Dvorak’s violin concerto with the Prague Philharmonia for Deutsche Grammophon, and concertos by Korngold and Adams with the Copenhagen Philharmonic (Orchid Classics) in 2017.
-Following his recently released CD of Stravinsky’s Duos on BIS records is an eagerly awaited upcoming recording of the composer’s orchestral works.
+He has made numerous critically praised recordings on Deutsche Grammophon, BIS, Hyperion and Onyx, and received outstanding reviews for his recording of Paganini’s 24 Caprices for solo violin in 2013.
+In the orchestral realm, he has released recordings of Mieczysław Weinberg’s Violin Concerto with the Warsaw Philharmonic Orchestra in 2015 as well as Dvorak’s violin concerto with the Prague Philharmonia for Deutsche Grammophon, and concertos by Korngold and Adams with the Copenhagen Philharmonic under Santtu-Matias Rouvali.
+In 2018 he released the second CD in his recording project of Stravinsky’s complete violin works, recorded with the Orquestra Sinfónica de Galicia under Dima Slobodeniouk.

 After studying violin and composition in St. Petersburg, he attended the Juilliard School of Music where he studied with Itzhak Perlman.
 In 1998 he won the International Violin Competition Premio Paganini, as the youngest first prize winner in the history of the competition.
 As well as his position as violin professor at the Zurich Academy of the Arts, he is also a Violin International Fellow at the Royal Scottish Academy of Music and Drama in Glasgow.
 Ilya Gringolts plays a Giuseppe Guarneri "del Gesù" violin, Cremona 1742-43.